keithalewis/math/fof.md

 with their customers.
 Commodities originate from producers of the physical product and currencies are issued by governments of countries.

 Some instruments have cash flows.
 Stocks may have dividends, bonds may have coupons, futures have periodic margin adjustments.
+Commodities may involve holding costs.
+Futures always have price zero and only pay margin adjustment cash flows.
+Currencies do not have cash flows.
-Commodities and currencies do not have cash flows.
 The issuer of an instrument determines when and how much to give per unit of amount to instrument holders.

 A holding is an amount of an instrument held by a legal entity.
 Amounts have units based on the instrument: stocks have shares, bonds